 However, a parent or eligible student may object to the release of this information.
-Any objection must be made in writing to the principal within ten school days of the student's first day of instruction for this school year.
-[See Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, included in the forms packet.]
+Any objection must be made in writing to the principal choose ONE: within 10 school days of the student's first day of instruction for this school year.[See Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, included in the forms packet.]